nataliabercz/MemoSong/README.md

 It is possible to use keyboard for that.
 The included File Browsers make it easy to review the created music pieces.

+Watch the short video and see how it works :) https://youtu.be/_UMkVsnawDc.

 ![](app_description/app.png)

 ## Requirements